Blaze: Is the Movie Inspired by a Real Musician’s Life?

 Image Credits: IFC Films, YouTube

 ‘Blaze’ is a beautiful story that looks at the life of a musician from Texas.
-The titular character is played by Ben Dickey, and his love interest, Sybil Rosen, is played by Alia Shawkat.
-The indie movie marks the directorial debut for actor Ethan Hawke.
-It explores the protagonist’s story through three distinct time periods in his life, and the wonderful portrayal of the musician has definitely garnered appreciation.
+Ben Dickey plays the titular character, and his love interest, Sybil Rosen, is played by Alia Shawkat.
+The indie movie marks the directorial debut of actor Ethan Hawke.
+It explores the protagonist’s story through three distinct time periods in his life, and the wonderful portrayal of the musician has garnered appreciation.
 So it is only natural to wonder if the eponymous character is based on the story of an actual person, and if so, what happened to him?

 Yes, the film is based on the life of Blaze Foley, whose real name was Michael David Fuller.
 Foley was born on December 18, 1949, in Arkansas.
-The screenplay of the movie was adapted from a book written on his life by Sybil Rosen (his muse and lover) named ‘Living in the Woods in a Tree: Remembering Blaze.’
+The movie’s screenplay was adapted from a book written on his life by Sybil Rosen (his muse and lover) named ‘Living in the Woods in a Tree: Remembering Blaze.’

 Blaze Foley is often regarded as an unsung hero of the Texas Outlaw Country Music movement.
 Some of his most popular songs include ‘Clay Pigeons,’ ‘Small Town Hero,’ ‘If I Could Only Fly,’ and ‘Election Day.’
 As for why Hawke chose him as the subject of his movie, the actor said, “I’ve loved Blaze’s music for a long while and like many have been moved by the events of his life, but after reading Sybil Rosen’s beautiful memoir, this project became a priority.
 Now we hope to bring his heartbreaking story and musical brilliance to a much larger audience.”